 The data in the LA series are the official data used for federal fund allocations and are based on a statistical methodology which uses data from a variety of sources.
 Data for approximately 7,500 geographic areas are developed in this manner and included in this database, including for all counties and cities of 25,000 or more, thus meeting the data needs of other Federal programs.
 The methodology is consistent across states, so areas can be compared to one another.
 Data are available on a monthly and annual basis, with preliminary estimates published within two months from the reference period.
 No demographic data are available from this series.

 The GP series provides data for only large metropolitan areas, metropolitan divisions, and prinicipal cities.
 These annual average data come directly from the Current Population Survey (CPS).
 The CPS sample is not large enough to provide reliable data for all areas (in fact, many areas contain no sample), nor is the reliability consistent among the areas published.

 What is the difference between job losers and the unemployed?

 People who have lost a job make up a large but varying portion of those classified as unemployed each month.
 There are also persons who have voluntarily left jobs, persons who have newly entered or re-entered the labor force but not yet found a job, and persons who have recently completed temporary jobs and are looking for employment.
 For a more detailed description of these labor force concepts, see Definitions of Labor Force Concepts (PDF).

 What is the Current Population Survey (CPS)?

 The CPS is a monthly sample survey of approximately 60,000 households (nationally) conducted by the Bureau of the Census for the Bureau of Labor Statistics.
 It is the source of much key labor market data, including the U.S. unemployment rate.
-For more information see Current Population Survey.
+For more information see the Current Population Survey program homepage.